Killing of Corryn Rayney

-Corryn Veronica Ann Rayney, née Da Silva, (born 1963) migrated to Australia with her Indian family in 1973 as refugees from Idi Amin's Uganda.
-Her death occurred on or about 7 August 2007, her body being discovered a week later in a clandestine grave in Kings Park, Perth, with no clearly established cause of death.
+Corryn Veronica Ann Rayney (1963 – c.
+7 August 2007) was an Australian lawyer and registrar of the Supreme Court of Western Australia whose disappearance and unsolved killing in Perth became one of the state's most prominent criminal cases.
+She was last seen alive on 7 August 2007, and her body was later discovered in a shallow grave in Kings Park, although the precise cause of her death could not be determined.
 Her husband Lloyd Rayney, a prominent barrister specialising in criminal prosecution, was charged with her murder, but found not guilty after a trial before a judge only.
 The acquittal was unanimously upheld by a court of appeal in August 2013.
 The state's police commissioner and attorney general declined to acknowledge documented procedural mistakes, and refused to instigate a fresh search for the killers, leading to calls for a federal investigation into the matter.

+She was last seen alive at 9.30 p.m. on 7 August 2007 at a boot scooting class.
+A week later, police discovered her abandoned car and followed a trail of oil from it to the grave in Kings Park.
+At the time, Lloyd Rayney was involved in a Corruption and Crime Commission inquiry into the misconduct of police officers in a murder investigation.

+Background

+Corryn Veronica Ann Da Silva was born in Africa to Indian parents in 1963.
+She grew up in Uganda during the reign of Idi Amin before her family moved to Australia in 1973 as refugees.
+Corryn had family roots connected to Goa.
+She attended Rossmoyne Senior High School and studied law at the University of Western Australia.

 The Rayneys lived in the Perth suburb of Como and had two daughters, Caitlyn (born 1994) and Sarah (born 1997).
-At the time, Lloyd Rayney was involved in a Corruption and Crime Commission inquiry into the misconduct of police officers in a murder investigation.
 Corryn Rayney was employed as a registrar at the Supreme Court of Western Australia.
-She was last seen alive at 9.30 p.m. on 7 August 2007 at a boot scooting class.
-A week later, police discovered her abandoned car and followed a trail of oil from it to the grave in Kings Park.
+She was a close friend of magistrate Elizabeth Woods.